 Putting too much pressure on the lower back and not enough leg work were the most commonly observed mistakes with the squat lift.

-"Don't round your back," says Nick.
+"Don't round your back," says Sinfield.
 "Your spine needs to remain in a neutral position throughout the exercise.
 All the effort should come from the leg muscles."

 To keep your back in the correct position, keep your back straight and contract your core muscles and buttocks.
 As you lower yourself, imagine sitting back on a chair, and do not let your knees lean over your toes.

-"Practice correct technique using a weight lifting bar or squat rack without weights in front of a mirror," says Nick.
+"Practice correct technique using a weightlifting bar or squat rack without weights in front of a mirror," says Sinfield.
 "When you come to using weights, it's advisable to have someone experienced watch you."

 How to do a squat lift correctly: